Graduate PLUS Loans

 - be enrolled at least half-time

 Students must also accept all Federal Stafford Loans before they are able to borrow a Grad PLUS Loan.

 Grad PLUS Loans are available without regard to financial need.
-Grad PLUS is guaranteed by the federal government and can be used to borrow the cost of attendance minus other financial aid received.
-As with any type of loan, we suggest only borrowing what you need.
+Grad PLUS is guaranteed by the federal government.

 Federal Direct Graduate PLUS Loans